 Product Form Extension

 Product form extension includes launching the same product in a different form, which results in it competing in a different product category.

 Snickers used this brand extension type to launch Snickers ice cream bars.
 Even though the product just changed its form, it belonged to a different product category.

 Company Expertise Extension

-Company expertise extension strategy comes to play when a company extends its expertise and its brand name to a new product.
-The company expert in making good sounding speakers may extend this expertise in developing good sounding televisions as well.
+Company expertise extension strategy comes into play when a company extends its expertise and brand name to a new product.
+The company expert in making good-sounding speakers may also extend this expertise in developing good-sounding televisions.

 Sony is one such company that used brand extension to extend its company’s expertise to other product categories.

 When a company extends its brand into different product categories focused on a single market segment, it is called customer franchise extension.
 Johnson and Johnson, for example, develop different products under the same name, which cater to the same target consumers – babies.